Adversarially Robust Low Dimensional Representations: Notation and Preliminaries

 \paragraph{Operator Norms of Matrices.} We will use the following matrix norms.
 For any $q, p \ge 1$ and any matrix $M \in \R^{n \times m}$, we will denote by $\norm{M}_{q \to p} = \max_{y \in \R^m, \norm{y}_q \le 1} \norm{M y}_p$.
 By duality of vector norms, we have

 When $p=q=2$, this corresponds to the spectral norm of the matrix $M$ i.e., the maximum singular value of $M$.
 When unspecified, we will use $\spnorm{M}$ to denote the spectral norm of $M$.
-(Note that the above equalities from duality also show that the $\spnorm{A}=\spnorm{A^\top}$ i.e., the maximum right singular value is the same as the maximum left singular value). \pnote{Should we make all matrices be $n \times m$ to be consistent with the rest of the paper?}\anote{11/3:fixed.}
+(Note that the above equalities from duality also show that the $\spnorm{A}=\spnorm{A^\top}$ i.e., the maximum right singular value is the same as the maximum left singular value).
+We will also make use of the following claim relating the $q\to 2$ and $q\to q^*$ norms of a matrix.